 Windows 10 gathers an excessive amount of private information from the user as they browse the web.
-It’s hardly surprising that most users aren’t thrilled with the idea of an Operating System constantly looking over their digital shoulder and invading their privacy.
+It’s hardly surprising that you want to protect your privacy in Windows 10.
+Most users aren’t thrilled with the idea of an Operating System constantly looking over their digital shoulder and invading their privacy.

 If you want to ensure that your privacy is protected as much as possible, it’s imperative to learn how to get your system and data out of the cloud.
 That data might include sensitive work files, pictures, financial information, passwords, etc. To protect your privacy, following are a few tips that may help: